 It can be difficult to plan for a rise in inflation because the warning signs are not always clear, and the inflation rate can rise from rapidly to within a few months, depending on the state of the economy.
 One way to stay one step ahead of inflation is to stockpile before prices from suppliers go up.
 But be careful not to spend your cash reserves when making a purchase.
 Buying things before the price increases can put you in a much better competitive position than your competitors.

 While you can probably expect sizable profits in the coming months, inflation is something every business needs to be prepared for as it directly affects consumer spending, cost of living and what we are willing to sacrifice.
-With the right strategy, it is hoped that businesses can overcome inflation which is often unavoidable.
+With the right strategy and the right Accounting Software, it is hoped that businesses can overcome inflation which is often unavoidable.